 Skip to main content

-Chemotherapy and Other Drugs for Osteosarcoma
+Chemotherapy for Osteosarcoma

-Chemo in is given in cycles, with each period of treatment followed by a rest period to give the body time to recover.
+Chemo is given in cycles, with each period of treatment followed by a rest period to give the body time to recover.
 Each cycle typically lasts for a few weeks.

-Chemo drugs used to treat osteosarcoma
+Which chemo drugs are used to treat osteosarcoma?

 The drugs used most often to treat osteosarcoma include: